Skip to content

 ))

-The auto-delete interval parameter sets the amount of time after which a continuously stopped sandbox will be automatically deleted.
+The auto-delete interval sets the amount of time after which a continuously stopped sandbox will be automatically deleted.
 By default, sandboxes will never be automatically deleted.
 The parameter can either be set to:

 • a time interval in minutes